 Visualize stream layers

 ArcGIS Velocity allows you to explore dynamic feature visualizations and save visualization and symbology settings for stream layers.
-These visualizations are useful to control dynamic visualization settings in stream layers to effectively visualize stream data.
+By controlling dynamic visualization settings in stream layers, you can effectively visualize stream data.

 For example, consider an analytic that creates an output layer using the Stream Layer output and captures vehicle location observations from connected cars.
 The resulting stream layer would stream real-time data while the real-time analytic is running.
 The stream layer allows dynamic feature visualization options to render stream data with various shapes, fills, outlines, and rotation options.
 Alternatively, you can symbolize each feature with a summary statistic on an attribute field in the data to represent the nature of features.